swaechter/angularj-universal/README.md

 As already mentioned, there are many problems that require improvements or a fix:

 * Bundle all dependencies into the Webpack build, so server.js doesn't depend  on it's node_modules directory and a developer doesn't have to set the path SERVER_FILE
 * Add a mechanism to catch the rendered output and assign it to the correct request that triggered the render process.
-At the moment the caller that triggers the render mechanism is polling and hence real multitrheading support is not possible at all
+At the moment the caller that triggers the render mechanism is polling and hence real multithreading support is not possible at all
 * Choose the right J2V8 engine via Maven
 * Catch user input that is made before the rendered page is delivered (Preboot.js)
 * Add live reload functionality